v-viksur/architecture-center/docs/microservices/interservice-communication.md

 - **Complexity**.
 Handling asynchronous messaging is not a trivial task.
 For example, you must handle duplicated messages, either by de-duplicating or by making operations idempotent.
 It's also hard to implement request-response semantics using asynchronous messaging.
 To send a response, you need another queue, plus a way to correlate request and response messages by message ID.

 - **Throughput**.
 If messages require *queue semantics*, the queue can become a bottleneck in the system.
-Each message requires at least one queue oepration and one dequeue operation.
-Moreoever, queue semantics generally require some kind of locking inside the messaging infrastructure.
+Each message requires at least one queue operation and one dequeue operation.
+Moreover, queue semantics generally require some kind of locking inside the messaging infrastructure.
 If the queue is a managed service, there may be additional latency, because the queue is external to the cluster’s virtual network.
 You can mitigate these issues by batching messages, but that complicates the code.
 If the messages don't require queue semantics, you might be able to use an event *stream* instead of a queue.
 For more information, see [Event-driven architectural style](../guide/architecture-styles/event-driven.md).

 ## Communication in the Drone Delivery application